MARS Tanker Naming Ceremony

 15th Feb 2018

-SeaQuest has been appointed to oversee the construction of the first purpose built +100,000 dwt Polar Code compliant ice-class bulk carriers.
+SeaQuest has been appointed to oversee the construction of the first purpose-built +100,000 dwt Polar Code compliant ice-class bulk carriers.
 Estonian shipowner, Platano Eesti selected the newbuilding technical consultants and project managers SeaQuest following a rigorous process to identify the most reliable and experienced partner for this technically challenging project.

 SeaQuest has been involved in the project since the initial phases, assisting the owner with contractual technical negotiations, manufacturers selection and plan approval.
 Construction will commence in March 2018 in CSSC Shanghai Shipyard Co.
-Ltd, and is scheduled to be completed by mid 2019.
+Ltd and is scheduled to be completed by mid-2019.
 The new 107,000 dwt Polar-Code compliant vessel will incorporate innovative features to make it commercially competitive for the owner all year round - operating in and out of Arctic waters.

 Maxim Romce, Managing Director of Platano Eesti, said:

 “The Arctic offers new opportunities and now is the time to embrace them, but there are challenges and this is why innovative thinking is required.
 Our aim is to build a vessel that will outperform those currently trading in the Arctic area, whilst still remaining competitive on conventional operating routes.
-Taking into consideration the fact that the Arctic area, and its port infrastructure, is still not sufficiently developed, we have strategically decided to equip the vessel with cranes and grabs; to assist the local shippers in maximising their export efficiency.
-With respect to the sensitivity of the area, we were absolute to exceed all environmental regulations and are adopting the latest solutions to minimise environmental and safety risks and the vessel’s carbon footprint, ensuring reduced fuel consumption, effective route planning and reliable communication in polar waters.
+Taking into consideration the fact that the Arctic area, and its port infrastructure, is still not sufficiently developed, we have strategically decided to equip the vessel with cranes and grabs; to assist the local shippers in maximizing their export efficiency.
+With respect to the sensitivity of the area, we were absolute to exceed all environmental regulations and are adopting the latest solutions to minimize environmental and safety risks and the vessel’s carbon footprint, ensuring reduced fuel consumption, effective route planning and reliable communication in polar waters.